Zyabridos/taskManager/README.md

 make install
 ```

-This will run `npm install` to install dependencies.
+This will install dependencies for both backend and frontend.

-## Building the Project
+## 🛠️ Build the Project

-Run:
+To build the frontend for production:

 ```bash
 make build
 ```

-This will:

-1. Remove the existing `dist` directory.
-2. Build the frontend using `npm run build`.

-## Start the Project

-To start the built app, run:
+To start the built app:

 ```bash
 make start
 ```

-This command will launch the app.
-By default, the app should be accessible at [http://localhost:5001](http://localhost:5001/).
-If you cannot access the app, check the terminal output for the correct URL or any errors related to the server startup.
+By default:

+- Frontend is available at: [http://localhost:5001](http://localhost:5001)
+- Backend API runs at: [http://localhost:3000](http://localhost:3000)

 ## Run in development mode